Killing of Muhammad al-Durrah: French reaction to the footage

 The idea of writing about the raw footage had been Luc Rosenzweig's; he had initially offered a story about it to L'Express, which is how Jeambar (editor of L'Express) had become involved.
 But Jeambar and Leconte ended up distancing themselves from Rosenzweig.
 He was involved with the Israeli-French Metula News Agency (known as Mena), which was pushing the view that the scene was a fake.
-Rosenzweig later called it "an almost perfect media crime."
+Rosenzweig later called it "an almost perfect media crime".
 When Jeambar and Leconte wrote up their report about the raw footage, they initially offered it to Le Monde, not Le Figaro, but Le Monde refused to publish it because Mena had been involved at an earlier stage.
 Jeambar and Leconte made clear in Le Figaro that they gave no credence to the staging hypothesis:

 To those who, like Mena, tried to use us to support the theory that the child's death was staged by the Palestinians, we say they are misleading us and their readers.
 Not only do we not share that point of view, but we attest that, given our present knowledge of the case, nothing supports that conclusion.
 In fact, the reverse is true."
 (Note: Denis Jeambar and Daniel Leconte, Le Figaro, January 2005: "A ceux qui, comme la Mena, ont voulu nous instrumentaliser pour étayer la thèse de la mise en scène de la mort de l'enfant par des Palestiniens, nous disons qu'ils nous trompent et qu'ils trompent leurs lecteurs.
 Non seulement nous ne partageons pas ce point de vue, mais nous affirmons qu'en l'état actuel de notre connaissance du dossier, rien ne permet de l'affirmer, bien au contraire.")

 Enderlin's response

 Enderlin responded to Leconte and Jeambar in January 2005 in Le Figaro.
 He thanked them for rejecting that the scene had been staged.
 He had reported that the shots were fired by the Israelis because, he wrote, he trusted the cameraman, who had worked for France 2 since 1988.
 In the days following the shooting, other witnesses, including other journalists, offered some confirmation, he said.
 He added that the Israeli army had not responded to France 2's offers to cooperate with their investigation.

-Another reason he had attributed the shooting to Israel, he wrote, was that "the image corresponded to the reality of the situation not only in Gaza but also in the West Bank."
+Another reason he had attributed the shooting to Israel, he wrote, was, "the image corresponded to the reality of the situation not only in Gaza but also in the West Bank."
 Citing Ben Kaspi in the Israeli newspaper Maariv, he wrote that, during the first months of the Second Intifada, the IDF had fired one million rounds of ammunition—700,000 in the West Bank and 300,000 in Gaza; from 29 September to late October 2000, 118 Palestinians had been killed, including 33 under the age of 18, compared to 11 adult Israelis killed during the same period.